idawettergren/GenomeAnalysis/README.md

 The files used in the project will be in many different file formats, for example fasta and fastq files.

 # Log
 An overview of what I have done so far.
+Most of this should probably be moved to the wiki, but for now I just want it in one place.

 ## Retrieving metadata and raw data
 I searched [NCBI](https://www.ncbi.nlm.nih.gov/sra) for the accession number of the samples (PRJNA400310) from the paper.
 Then I downloaded the runinfo table file ‘SraRunTable.txt’ containing info on all runs and moved it to my metadata directory.